-In the early 1900’s, further developments in air handling and fuel injection systems enabled diesel engines to move from being large low-speed to high speed to a position of displacing steam engines as the primary power source for industrial needs.
+In the early 1900’s, further developments in air handling and fuel injection systems enabled diesel engines to move from being large low-speed to high-speed to a position of displacing steam engines as the primary motive power source for industrial needs.
 High speed diesel engines were first introduced for commercial vehicle applications in the 1920’s and in the 1930’s for passenger vehicles.

-Now 120 years into its development, where is the diesel today?
+Now 120 years in, where is the diesel today?
 Bounding ahead and being true to its roots.

 Today, a dozen decades after its invention, diesels remain as the prime mover, the power plant of choice for 15 sectors of the global economy.
 Mining, agriculture, construction, goods movement, public transportation and more.
 The inherent energy efficiency of the fuel and the increasing efficiency of the engine and its combustion process have ensured diesel has remained the technology of choice for these sectors.

 This standing holds even after the substantial challenge and achievements that have now made diesel not only more efficient, but near zero in emissions performance.
-Today’s emissions control systems, such as selective catalytic reduction (SCR) systems, are advanced, efficient and durable They are also available in smaller footprints and at a lower cost than their initial introduction (2010).
-Confident in the long term future for diesel, manufacturers are now exploring how much nearer to zero they can get with diesel in future heavy-duty commercial vehicle engines.
+Today’s emissions control systems such as selective catalytic reduction (SCR) systems are advanced, efficient and durable, and are available in smaller footprints and at lower cost than their initial introduction (2010).
+Confident in the long-term future for diesel, manufacturers are now exploring how much nearer to zero they can get with diesel in future heavy-duty commercial vehicle engines.
 If history serves any purpose, there is more to come!

 Today, competition in fuels and engine technologies is greater than at any point in the past.
-Alternative fuels like natural gas (compressed or liquefied) have made only small niche inroads into sectors that are predominately diesel.
-As for the threat of electrification to displace diesel, battery performance, while improving, is still far away from being commercially challenging to the full array of energy, range and performance advantages of the diesel engine.
+Alternative fuels like natural gas (compressed or liquefied) have made only small niche inroads into sectors predominated by diesel.
+As for the threat of electrification to displace diesel, battery performance, while improving is still far away from being commercially challenging to the full array of energy, range and performance advantages of the diesel engine.
 No doubt that some vehicles and niche applications will find electrification a good fit, but for the bulk of the diesel sectors of the economy, nothing comes close.

 The future of diesel is about taking a good thing and making it better.
 Two places that is happening is in the fuels that it uses and enhancements to the technology.
-Combining hybrid systems with diesel engines in vehicles or machines where it makes sense yields good returns for customers and more productivity as well.
-That is demonstrated in both on-highway medium-size vehicles and even off-road construction equipment.
+Combining hybrid systems with diesel engines in vehicles or machines where it makes sense yields good returns for customers and more productivity as well, as demonstrated in both on-highway medium-size vehicles and even off-road construction equipment.
 Hybridization allows for downsizing diesel engines, less fuel consumption and lower emissions overall.